2018 Halton Freedom Festival

-This is your opportunity to participate as a vendor in the 2018 Halton Freedom Festival, taking place from August 4th to September 2nd within Halton Region communities.
-It is the vision of the Halton Black History Awareness Society (HBHAS) to celebrate Halton's diverse cultures through Cultural Education, Cultural Enhancement and Cultural Entertainment.
-The HBHAS is interested in food, community, and cultural vendors for the August 4, 2018 Halton Freedom Celebration Festival.
+This is your opportunity to participate as a vendor in the 2018 Halton Freedom Festival, taking place from July 10th to September 1st within Halton Region communities.
+The HBHAS gladly invites food, community, commodity and cultural vendors for its August 4, 2018 Halton Freedom Celebration Festival.
 Click here for more information.

 Click Here to download the Vendor Application.

 HBHAS invites you to submit you art for the 2018 Art Exhibition (Emancipation/Freedom Celebration) taking place from July 10th through to September 1st.
 Click here for more information.